 There will be two audio or MP4 files posted regularly each week, one on Mondays and the second on Wednesdays, by noon at the latest.
 If for some reason the professor will be late in posting a lecture on a Monday or Wednesday, he will announce this in LEARN.
 The lectures will focus on the important concepts from the prescribed readings and as such will be concise and targeted.

-2. Readings

-Students are required to read the prescribed books/texts/readings in accordance with the schedule contained in this course outline.
+2. Readings Students are required to read the prescribed books/texts/readings in accordance with the schedule contained in this course outline.
 The readings for which students are responsible for studying are given in a weekly schedule.

-The required books/texts/readings may be purchased at the University of Waterloo Bookstore or through some other seller, such as Amazon.
-In some cases, online versions of the readings are available in the public domain.
-The professor will inform students of acceptable online versions of the readings.
+Two of the required books/texts/readings - Montaigne's Apology for Raymond Sebond and The Essential Galileo - may be purchased at the University of Waterloo Bookstore or through some other seller, such as Amazon.
+The majority of readings can be accessed online at the links provided in the schedule of readings.
+However, if students wish, they may purchase physical copies of the books instead of reading them online.
 The readings play a pivotal part of this course, as all the lectures and assignments will deal with them centrally.
 It is advisable that students follow the readings schedule and diligently do the prescribed readings.

-3. Discussions

-Each week forums for discussion on the week's main topics will be open for student engagement on LEARN.

-• In LEARN go to Connect → Discussions.
+3. Discussions Each week forums for discussion on the week's main topics will be open for student engagement on LEARN. • In LEARN go to Connect → Discussions.

 The professor will participate in the discussions on Friday mornings from 10:00 am to 12:00 pm.
 Participation in the discussions is optional and will not constitute any part of the student's final grade.
 The purpose of the discussion forums is to allow students to dialogue with each other, to pose and answer questions related to the week's topics, and to facilitate the comprehension of course material.
 In short, it is an opportunity for students to ask questions and to offer and receive responses.

-4. Assignments

-There are four assignments in this course.
+4. Assignments There are four assignments in this course.
 The entirety of each student's final grade will be based on these four assignments.
 Each assignment will be an argumentative essay.

-A very good resource to consult in order to understand how to write an effective philosophy paper is the following website:

-https://philosophy.fas.harvard.edu/files/phildept/files/brief guide to writing philosophy pap er.pdf that we are covering.

-\Please read through this document on how to write a philosophy paper before the first essay is assigned.
+A very good resource to consult in order to understand how to write an effective philosophy paper is the following website: https://philosophy.fas.harvard.edu/files/phildept/files/brief guide to writing philosophy pap er.pdf \Please read through this document on how to write a philosophy paper before the first essay is assigned.
 Each essay should be 4-5 double-spaced pages (1200-1500 words).
-The essays will be based on topics corresponding to relevant sections of the course and thus will be specific to the readings
+The essays will be based on topics corresponding to relevant sections of the course and thus will be specific to the readings that we are covering.